bobaseb/energetically-coherent-computation/index.md

 - in visual snow syndrome
 - relationship to consciousness

+Performance
+- as restored behavior
+- collective experience in
+- consciousness transformation through
+- cultural framing of
+- practice requirements for
+- ritual aspects of
+- social coordination in
+- training demands of

 Personal causation
 - coherent states enabling
 - relationship to agency
 - self-directed action in

+Personal symbols
+- cultural expression of
+- individual variation in
+- psychological reality of

 Phenomenology
 - bridging with neuroscience